-About > Frequently Asked Questions
+About the Museum > Frequently Asked Questions

 How big is the museum?

-Are all ages allowed?
+Are all ages allowed at the museum?

-How did the museum get started?
+How did the museum begin?

 At the age of five, Andrew Mancini created The Transportation Museum as a way to share his knowledge of, and love for, transportation, with friends, family, and neighbors.
 In the past 12 years, the museum has grown considerably.
 Click here to explore the museum's history and evolution since 2008.

 The museum exhibits cover a wide variety of transportation-related topics, but frequent sources of inspiration for Andrew include anniversaries of significant transportation moments, local transportation developments and projects, transportation current events, and the stories detailed in other museum exhibits.
 View the exhibits page to see a list of all the museum's previous exhibits.

 How can I help the museum continue to run smoothly?

 Volunteers are always needed and greatly appreciated on the day of the museum, to greet and assist museum guests.
 If you'd be interested and available to help out on at the museum in 2020, contact Andrew.